Appixia-Softwares/BioForge/DEVELOPMENT.md

      \`\`\`bash
      cp .env.example .env
      \`\`\`
-   - Fill in the environment variables in the `.env` file
+   - Fill in the environment variables in the `.env` file with your configuration

 3. Start the development environment:
    \`\`\`bash